 We get more than molecules from food.
-We also get freshness, life force (prana) and nature’s intelligence from our foods.
+We also get freshness, life force (prana), and nature’s intelligence from our foods.
 Physics tells us there is a classical world of molecules but also a quantum mechanical world of vibration.
-The vibration of the deeper fields which comprise nature’s life-force and intelligence get destroyed by cooling cooked food.
-As a result leftovers easily lead to improperly digested waste products called ama, that accumulate in the body causing toxins, blockages, excessive weight gain and lead to many diseases.
+The vibration of the deeper fields which comprise nature’s life force and intelligence get destroyed by cooling cooked food.
+As a result, leftovers easily lead to improperly digested waste products called ama, which accumulate in the body causing toxins, blockages, excessive weight gain, and lead to many diseases.

 The converse principle sums up the essence of Ayurvedic food guidelines.

 Because of the activity of our lives, and the logistics of shopping and cooking, this simple statement can be difficult to achieve but every step in this direction will help us with weight management and overall good health.

 A convenient way to get a home-cooked, nearly fresh meal of pure, wholesome ingredients for lunch each day, is to cook Khichadi or barley and lentils (a good fat-busting combination) overnight in a crock pot.
 In the morning, add chopped vegetables and some spices sauteed in olive oil (try cumin, black pepper, fresh ginger root, coriander, and turmeric.)
 Put in a wide-mouth thermos and bring for lunch.
 Add some rye crackers (another fat-busting grain according to Ayurveda,) and fresh fruit for a well-balanced, pure and nutritious lunch.